All UIS enterprise and business applications are in service at this time.

 3. Scroll down to the Presence section and select Manage notifications.

-4. Enter the name of the user for whom you want notifications.
+4. Enter the name of the user for whom you want to receive notifications.

 TIP: During meetings when your screen is shared, it is a good idea to mute your Teams notifications.
-To do this, select the Notifications and activity section in the Settings menu, then select Mute all notifications (except for calls and meetings).
+To do this, go to Settings > Notifications and activity, then turn on Mute all notifications (except for calls and meetings).

 You can allow notifications from specific people even while your status is set to Do not disturb.
-Go to Settings > Privacy > Manage priority access.
-Then, you can search and select any name within CU System.
+Go to Settings > Privacy > Manage priority access, then search for and select any name within CU System.

 1800 Grant Street, Suite 200 | Denver, CO 80203 | Campus Mail 050 SYS